apache/comdev-site/source/pmc/chair.md

 sufficient availability and understand the role's requirements.

-The outgoing Chair should mentor the incoming Chair, familiarizing them with duties to ensure a successful transition.
+The outgoing Chair should mentor the incoming Chair, familiarizing them with Chair's duties to ensure a successful transition.

 ## See also: